layerai-archive/examples-dbt/cloth_detector/README.md

 ## How it works?

 We introduce a special SQL function called `layer.predict()` as you can see above.
-With this function, you can fetch any ML model from Layer and apply it to your data inside the DBT Dag.
+With this function, you can fetch any ML model from Layer and apply it to your data inside the dbt Dag.
 When you run the above sql:
 1. Layer fetches the `products` table with the required `id` and `image` columns from your BigQuery.
 2. Layer fetches [this computer vision model](https://app.layer.ai/layer/clothing) from Layer as requested in the predict function with `layer/clothing/models/objectdetection`
-3. Layer reads all the images from products table and extract what's in the image and return it to DBT to store the extracted information in your BigQuery.
+3. Layer reads all the images from products table and extract what's in the image and return it to dbt to store the extracted information in your BigQuery.

 ## How to run

-First install the open-source [Layer DBT Adapter](https://github.com/layerai/dbt-adapters).
+First install the open-source [Layer dbt Adapter](https://github.com/layerai/dbt-adapters).
 Right now, we only support Bigquery (more to come soon)

 ```shell
 pip install dbt-layer-bigquery -U -q